ovh/docs/pages/web/domains/glue_registry/guide.en-gb.md

 > In addition, the *domain1.tld* must be registered with OVHcloud to set up the GLUE records.
 >

-Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud` section.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external} , then go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Domain names`{.action} , then choose the domain name you will use to customize the DNS server names.

 On the new page, click on the `GLUE`{.action} tab.